Representation Learning for High-Dimensional Data Collection under Local Differential Privacy: Experimental Setup

-For every experiment in the paper, we conducted three trials, and calculate the mean and standard deviation of accuracy for each set of trials.
+For every experiment in the paper, we conduct three trials, and calculate the mean and standard deviation of accuracy for each set of trials.
 The error bars represent one standard deviation above and below the mean.

-We use the MNIST dataset and the Lending Club dataset.
-MNIST is a dataset containing 70,000 images of handwritten digits from 0-9 with corresponding class labels; the task is 10-way classification to determine the digit number.
+We use the CIFAR-10, MNIST and the Lending Club dataset.
+CIFAR-10 is a colour image dataset containing 60,000 images from 10 classes; MNIST is a dataset containing 70,000 grayscale images of handwritten digits from 10 classes, corresponding to digits 0-9.
 Lending Club is a tabular, financial dataset made up of around 540,000 entries with 23 continuous and categorical features (after pre-processing, before one-hot encoding); the task is binary classification, to determine whether a debt will be re-paid.